Create your own DIY desk organizer for kids or adults, with items you already have. Keep your workspace neat without spending a fortune.

 I call my organizing business “The Economical Organizer” for a reason!

-So, here is a quick and easy tutorial on how to make your own desk organizer using items you already have, just like the one I made for my girls!
+Here is a quick and easy tutorial.
+You can make your own desk organizer using items you already have.
+This is just like the one I made for my girls!

 The desk organizer I made is for my college daughters’ room.
 They share a room for part of the year, when the one comes home from college.
 They have one desk and it can get pretty cluttered with papers, folders, drawing supplies and office supplies.
-So, it can be a challenge to make enough room on the desk for a laptop and a place to write in their notebook.
+Making enough room on the desk for a laptop is challenging.
+It is also difficult to find a place to write in their notebook.

 Our organizer solves that with places for notebooks, loose papers, composition books and pens and pencils.